Why It Works

 - Kosher salt

 Stir in canned tomatoes and their juices, increase heat to medium-high, bring to a gentle simmer, then lower heat to maintain.
 Using an immersion blender, blend tomatoes until sauce is smooth.
-(Alternatively, blend tomatoes in a standard blender before adding to pot)
+(Alternatively, use potato masher to crush tomatoes or crush tomatoes by hand before adding to pot.)

 Add basil and simmer, stirring occasionally, until sauce is reduced slightly and tastes rich, about 30 minutes.
 Season with salt.